kestrel-straftat/chat-commands/.thunderstore/README.md

 - Download the zip from the Thunderstore page, take out `ChatCommands.dll`, put it somewhere safe and then add a reference to it in your project.
 - Add a `[BepInDependency(ChatCommands.PluginInfo.PLUGIN_GUID)]` attribute to your main plugin class
-- If you are planning to upload your mod to Thunderstore, add the package's dependency string, that can be found on the Thunderstore page, to your manifest.json.
+- If you are planning to upload your mod to Thunderstore, add the package's dependency string, which can be found on the Thunderstore page, to your manifest.json.
 - Call `CommandRegistry.RegisterCommandsFromAssembly()` in your plugin's startup logic.